MichaelSzczepaniak/CampaignFinance/README.md

-# Data Compile for Project
+# Data Used for Project

 ## Presidential Elections